Discover everything that UB and Western New York have to offer.

 UB's international student clubs possess a wealth of information about academic programs, campus resources, social opportunities and life in Buffalo.
 While the clubs are all very different, they revolve around specific countries, cultures, languages and/or religions.
 It is easy to get involved with any club in which you have an interest—regardless of your own affiliation.
 All you need is a desire to get involved and to learn.
 Be sure to contact your club or join a few!

-For a listing of undergraduate international student clubs at UB, please visit the UB Student Association International Council web page.
+For information about undergraduate international student clubs at UB, please visit the UB Student Association Clubs web page.

 To learn more about graduate international student clubs, please visit the UB Graduate Student Association International Clubs web page.